-An auto attendant can include a greeting the caller can't interact with (this can be a different message during office hours and outside office hours) and menu choices the users can interact with either with a voice response or by pressing a telephone keypad.
-The options can connect callers to employees, an Operator, call queues used by entire departments, and other auto attendants that act as sub-menus to a main auto attendant.
-Each auto attendant is represented as a resource account on your Skype for Business Server 2019 system that is linked directly to an auto attendant in the Microsoft Teams admin center.
+An Auto attendant is a cloud service that accept customer calls and play greetings, provide them with menu options, and interact with callers using speech or the dialpad to route their calls to the right destination.
+Each auto attendant is assigned a resource account (seeConfigure resource accounts) on your Skype for Business Server 2019 system that will be linked directly to an auto attendant in the Microsoft Teams admin center.
 See What are Cloud auto attendants? for more detail on what auto attendants are and what options and features exist for auto attendants.

 An incoming call to a Cloud auto attendant can take one of several paths, as shown here:

 - Via a Session Border Controller and Direct Routing

 - Via a number homed online in Office 365.

 The following requirements assume that you already have Skype for Business Server 2019 deployed in a supported topology.
 Your requirements depend on your scenario:

 If you are already using Exchange UM online or on-premises and you upgrade to Skype for Business 2019, you will need to capture the structure of your Auto attendants and re-create them in the cloud using Cloud auto attendants.
 For more information, see Moving an Exchange UM auto attendant or call queue to Phone System.

 For a new configuration of Cloud auto attendants, follow the steps outlined in Configure resource accounts.

 In addition to the requirements above, the below requirements must be configured to connect to the Microsoft Cloud auto attendant service: